Use a screen reader to add and format text in PowerPoint

 Applies ToPowerPoint for Microsoft 365 PowerPoint for Microsoft 365 for Mac PowerPoint for the web PowerPoint 2024 PowerPoint 2024 for Mac PowerPoint 2021 PowerPoint 2021 for Mac PowerPoint 2019 PowerPoint 2019 for Mac PowerPoint 2016 PowerPoint for iPhone PowerPoint for Android phones PowerPoint Mobile

-This article is for people who use a screen reader program such as Windows Narrator, JAWS, or NVDA with Microsoft 365 products.
-This article is part of the Microsoft 365 screen reader support content set where you can find more accessibility information on our apps.
+This article is for people who use a screen reader program such as Windows Narrator, JAWS, or NVDA with Windows tools or features and Microsoft 365 products.
+This article is part of the Accessibility help & learning content set where you can find more accessibility information on our apps.
 For general help, visit Microsoft Support.

 Use PowerPoint with your keyboard and a screen reader to add text and apply formatting to a presentation.
 Formatting the text in your PowerPoint presentation makes it easier to read.
 We have tested it with Narrator, JAWS, and NVDA, but it might work with other screen readers as long as they follow common accessibility standards and techniques.
 You'll learn how to create bulleted or numbered lists to structure your presentations better or to add hyperlinks to other sources of information.